terryaney/Documentation.Camelot/KatApp.md

 configure&#x2011;ui | Attribute; Whether or not this CalcEngine should run during the Kaml View's original [Configure UI Calculation](#IKatApp.configureUICalculation).
 Default is `true`. enabled | Attribute; Whether or not this CalcEngine should run during calculation processing.
 Default is `true`.
 [Input Token Substition](#input-token-substition) and [Attribute Evaluation](#attribute-evaluation) are supported. pipeline | Element; Optional 'CalcEngines' to use in a [Calculation Pipeline](#calculation-pipelines) for the current CalcEngine.
 Only the `name`, `input-tab`, and `result-tab` (**note singlular name**) attributes are supported.
-By default, if only a `name` is provided, the input and the (first) result tab with the *same* name as the tabs configured on the primary CalcEngine will be used.
+By default, if only a `name` is provided, the input and the (first) result tab with the *same* name as the tabs configured on the primary CalcEngine will be used. pipeline-during-api | Attribute; If set to `true`, the CalcEngines specified in the `pipeline` element will run during API calls as well (instead of only interactive calculations).
+Default is `false`.

 ### Input Token Substition